JCharante/pos365-analysis/README.md

 It takes about 5 seconds to load about 50,000 transactions into the database.
 There are calls that could be optimized, but this is fast enough for our operations.

+Use `python3 sum_product_sales.py` to generate the sum_product_sales table.
+**This is semi-destructive.** It will drop the table and recreate it on every run.

+This is useful for mapping product_ids to items and categories, because it calculates the total sales for each product_id, so you can map the most important items first.

+Use `python3 init_categories.py` to initialize the items and categories JSON file.

+- There are multiple product_id's for the same item, so this JSON file maps the item info to the product_id (which is unique to each store).

+- Then in the categories JSON file, you can map items to a category.

+There are example values in the generated files.

 ## Pitfalls

 - If a transaction has a percentage discount then the discount amount will not be stored in the DB.